contagon/handbook/handbook/22-providing-for-temporal-needs.md

 Principles and practices for providing Church assistance are also discussed in the stake bishops’ council (see [22.11]).

-The stake president ensures that each bishop reviews the training in the video “[Sacred Funds, Sacred Responsibilities]” at least once a year.
+The stake president ensures that bishoprics and clerks review the training in the video “[Sacred Funds, Sacred Responsibilities]” at least once a year.

 #### 22.9.1.2 Serve as the Agent Stake President for Church Welfare and Self-Reliance Operations